bovle/poker_dev_env/README.md

 ## Setup
 We recommend you use replit.com to develop your bot.
 It is an online IDE which makes the environment setup painless.

-If you want to use something else please be aware that we use some libraries that are linux only.
+If you want to use something else, please be aware that we use some libraries that are linux only.

 Guide:
 - open link https://replit.com/@frederikblund/pokerdevenv
 - press `fork repl`
 - log in with google or other
 - Press `Run` at the top.
-- Wait for The necessary packages to be installed
+- Wait for the necessary packages to be installed
 - Share your repl with 'nctbk' by clicking the `invite` button in the top right.
 - You are now ready to code.